Skip to main content

 General Mills employs 4 registered lobbyists, of whom 1 have revolving door connections, meaning they previously held government positions before becoming lobbyists.

-General Mills has contacted 6 government entities as part of their lobbying activities, including Dept of the Interior, Dept of Commerce, Environmental Protection Agency.
+General Mills has contacted 6 government entities as part of their lobbying activities, including Dept of Commerce, Dept of Justice, Dept of Defense.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org